-Iron deficiency is common in children, and an estimated 8 percent of toddlers may have an iron deficiency.
+Iron deficiency is common in children, and an estimated

 In this article, we look at how much iron toddlers need, list 11 iron-rich foods suitable for toddlers, and offer ideas for recipes or ways to include these foods in a healthful diet.

 According to the

 - children aged 4–8 years, 10 mg

 However, the daily iron recommendations differ depending on the foods that a toddler eats.

 There are two forms of iron: heme and non-heme.
 Heme iron is only available from animal products, such as meat and seafood.
 Non-heme iron comes from non-animal sources and fortified foods.

 Both forms of iron can help a person meet their daily iron needs.
 However, heme iron is easier for the body to break down.
 For this reason, people who get iron only from non-meat sources—including vegans, vegetarians, and very picky toddlers—should consume

 Pairing iron from plant sources with vitamin C, such as lemon or orange, can increase how well the body absorbs iron.